Ogbomosho: Education

-The city also hosts Best Legacy College of Education (affiliated with Al-Hikmah University, Ilorin) and Bethsaida College of Health Technology.

 The Federal Government of Nigeria recently approved the establishment of Federal Polytechnic, Ayede, a satellite town of Ogbomosho.
 Learning and research activities will soon commence in this institution.

 The federal government-owned Federal Government College, Ogbomosho and Nigerian Navy Secondary School, Ogbomosho are located in the city.
-There are numerous private secondary schools all over the city, some of which are Pine Valley High School, Faith Academy, Smith International Baptist Academy, Gomal Baptist College, George Green Baptist College, Zoe Schools, Maryland Catholic High School, Lautech International College, Zion Christian Academy, and Command Secondary School, Gambari.
+There are numerous private secondary schools all over the city, some of which are Pine Valley High School, Gomal Baptist College (GBCO), Victory Model College, Faith Academy, VISTO Group of Schools, Smith International Baptist Academy, George Green Baptist College, Zoe Schools, Maryland Catholic High School, Lautech International College, Royal International College, Zion Christian Academy, and Command Secondary School, Gambari.

 Economy

 Ogbomosho has about 257 surrounding villages and emerging towns which amalgamated to the rulership of Soun.
 The major economy in the land is Agriculture: Cashew plantations are widely distributed across the land, In addition, Mango plantations are widely distributed too.
 Ogbomosho is one time the largest planter of cassava across the globe.
-The people of the land also engages in trading, rearing of domestic animals like goats and sheep.
-Also, a very prominent veterinary hospital exist in Ogbomosho for vaccination of livestock.
+The people of the land also engage in trading, and rearing of domestic animals like goats and sheep.
+Also, a very prominent veterinary hospital exists in Ogbomosho for the vaccination of livestock.
 The people are widely traveled.